30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Omoide Yokocho

-While Omoide Yokocho is especially known as a spot to go drinking, let’s not forget about the scrumptious foods that you can savor in the small izakaya restaurants lining these narrow alleyways!
-Nibble on delicacies like yakitori, unagi, grilled fish with miso, sashimi and more – and yes, you can also enjoy beer, sake, or shochu to wash down all the tasty food.
+While Omoide Yokocho is best known as a drinking hotspot, let’s not overlook the scrumptious foods served in the cozy izakayas lining its narrow alleyways!
+Indulge in delicacies like yakitori, unagi, grilled fish with miso, sashimi, and more—and yes, you can pair your meal with beer, sake, or shochu to complete the experience.

 Nearest station: Shinjuku Station